-There are a plethora of short-term housing options.
-From extended stay hotels to rentals to house sharing options like Airbnb you’ll be sure to find something suitable to meet your needs.
-Pick a reasonable budget, figure out your space requirements and start looking for short-term housing as soon as you know your move dates.
-Ask yourself if you need a furnished place and if there are specific amenities you’ll require.
+There is a multitude of short-term housing options.
+From extended-stay hotels to rentals to house-sharing options like Airbnb.
+You’ll be sure to find something suitable to meet your needs.
+Pick a reasonable budget and figure out your spacial requirements.
+Start looking for short-term housing as soon as you know your move dates.
+Ask yourself if you need a furnished place and if there are specific amenities you require.
 You can also check with friends and family if they need a house or pet sitter, or are willing to host you or rent you the space.
 And remember, where you stay during this time doesn’t have to be perfect.
 It’s temporary after all.

 Pack Essential Items

-In a temporary home you’ll need enough clothes to last you during that time, toiletries, medicine, personal electronics and essential documentation.
-Make sure you pack all of these and not put them away in storage as to reduce your stress while living in temporary housing.
-The last thing you need is to run out and buy sneakers for your workout when you own three or search through boxes in the storage unit.
-Of course, don’t over pack for the time you’ll be in temporary housing because you’ll have to pack it all up again when you’re ready to move into your new home.
+In a temporary home you’ll need enough clothes to last you during that time, toiletries, medicine, personal electronics, and essential documents.
+Make sure you pack all of these and not put them in storage to reduce your stress while living in temporary housing.
+The last thing you need is to run out and buy sneakers for your workout when you already own three pair or search through boxes in the storage unit.
+Of course, don’t over-pack for the time you’ll be in temporary housing because you’ll have to pack it all up again when you’re ready to move into your new home.

 Moving is stressful and not being able to get into a more permanent situation can make the transition even more difficult.
-For that reason, it’s especially important to keep some things the same so you don’t feel completely uprooted from your day to day.
-For example, if you like having coffee in your special French Press in the morning, maybe take the press with you and make your java like you always do.
-Or if you watch a specific show each night at home, do the same at the temporary home.
+For that reason, it’s especially important to keep some things the same so you don’t feel completely uprooted from your day-to-day.
+For example, if you like having coffee from your special French Press in the morning, maybe take the press with you; then, make your java like you always do.
+If you watch a specific show each night at home, do the same at the temporary home.
 These little things can make the new situation seem familiar and help reduce anxiety.

 Add Personal Touches